enasequence/ena-experiment-checklist/docs/ExperimentChecklistTechnicalDoc.md

 The Experiment Checklists are an effort to create template to capture better metadata about experiments.
 The Sample Checklists have shown us how to usefully capture metadata, but also how to do this better.

+[see README.md](../README.md) for more information about the purpose of this.

 This will include details of what is mandatory and the allowable controlled vocabulary